 4. Business valuation: internal vs. third-party

-When it comes to business valuations, the 7(a) program looks at the business’s value, not including appraised real estate and equipment.
+When it comes to business valuations, the 7(a) program looks at the business’s value, not including the appraised value of real estate and/or equipment.
 In addition, the SBA considers whether there’s a close relationship between the seller and buyer, such as whether they’re family members or business partners.

 - Assuming your institution’s credit policy permits for similarly-sized SBA loans, you can complete an internal business valuation when the financed amount is $250,000 or less and there’s not an existing close relationship between the buyer and seller.
 When you work with Prudent Lenders, we can prepare an internal valuation for your review.

 - When the amount being financed exceeds $250,000, or if there’s a close relationship between the buyer and seller, then a third-party valuation is required.

-It’s also important to note that the loan proceeds in a change-of-ownership transaction can’t exceed the value of the business.
+It’s also important to note that the loan proceeds in a change-of-ownership transaction can’t exceed the determined value of the business.

 4. Partner buyout for existing businesses

-When the business acquisition involves one or more partners purchasing the ownership stake of another partner or partners, the SBA requires that the purchasing party certify it has been actively involved in the business’s operations, and has been an owner, for at least the two years prior to the purchase.
+When the business acquisition involves one or more partners purchasing the ownership stake of another partner or partners, the SBA requires that the purchasing party certify it has been actively involved in the business’s operations and has been an owner, for at least two years prior to the purchase.